Skip to main content

 Critical Literacy Kinds of Questions

-I’ve used this Anthropic video and article with students to just start some thinking:
+I’ve used this Anthropic video and article with students to just start some thinking with prompts like:

 • What metaphors are used to describe how Claude "thinks" or acts?
 Where do they come from?
 What do they highlight and what do they hide?